tufstraka/pps/README.md

 It will automatically start a postgreSQL database in the background on port 5432

-go to the terminal and run the following commands to set up the environment then install the necessary dependencies then skip to Step 2 under local setup
+go to the terminal and run the following commands to set up the environment then skip to Step 2 under local setup

 ```sh
 unset PGHOSTADDR